 Jose joined Watsi on July 25th, 2013.
-One year ago, Jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jose's most recent donation traveled 8,500 miles to support Victor, a seven-year-old boy from Kenya, to fund orchidopexy surgery.
+82 other people also joined Watsi on that day!
+Jose's most recent donation traveled 8,800 miles to support Vicheka, a future teacher from Cambodia, to fund life-changing spinal surgery.

 Victor is a seven-year-old boy and the oldest child in a family of two children.
 To earn a living for their family, his mother has been selling clothes for the past five years in a local market near their home and his father is a Boda Boda (motorcycle taxi) driver.
 Victor has been diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Victor will have an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Victor receive treatment.
 On October 7th, he will undergo corrective surgery at AMH's care center.
 Now, AMH is requesting $646 to cover the total cost of his procedure and care.
 Victor’s mother shared, "it has been a very stressful journey for us but we believe and hope for the best from this surgery."